Paul Anka: Acting career

 Anka appeared in 1958's "Let's Rock", where he sang and appeared in a scene signing autographs.
 His first major-film acting role was in a cameo as an army private in The Longest Day (1962).
 He also composed the title song to the movie.
-During the late 1950s and early 1960s, he starred in such teen exploitation films as Girls Town (1959) and Look in Any Window (1961), in which he played a peeping tom.
+During the late 1950s and early 1960s, he starred in such teen exploitation films as Girls Town (1959) and Look in Any Window (1961), in which he played a peeping Tom.
 He later played an Elvis-hating casino pit manager in 3000 Miles to Graceland (2001) and a yacht broker in Captain Ron (1992).
 He guest-starred as a murder suspect in one of the Perry Mason Made-for-TV movies, The Case of the Maligned Mobster (1991).
 He made guest appearances as himself in the episode "Red's Last Day" on That '70s Show and in "The Real Paul Anka" episode of Gilmore Girls.
 He made several appearances on the NBC TV series Las Vegas.
 In 2016, he made another guest appearance as himself in the "Spring" episode of Gilmore Girls: A Year in the Life, a revival of the original show.

 Other film and television appearances

 Anka was the subject of the 1962 NFB documentary Lonely Boy, considered a classic work of cinéma vérité.
+In 1976, Anka hosted a television special, Paul Anka's Superstars, a music showcase that eventually was repackaged as an episode of The Midnight Special.
 He wrote and performed songs in the 1985 Canadian children's Christmas cartoon George and the Christmas Star.
 He appeared on The Simpsons season 7 episode Treehouse of Horror VI, Attack of the 50 Ft Eyesore, singing a song with Lisa in October 1995.
 In American Idols seasons 2 and 3, he made a special appearance and sang an adapted version of "My Way" that mocked the format of the show as well as participants, judges, and the host.
 The performance was praised as one of the best moments of the show.
 He also played the role of Buddy Maus in Season 2 Episode 14 "The Betrayal" of the TV show Kojak.

-Anka appeared in an episode of The Morecambe and Wise Show in 1970, singing his own lyrics 'My Way'.
-The show was broadcast again on BBC2 on Christmas Day 2021, after the tape recording - believed lost - was found.
+Anka appeared in an episode of The Morecambe & Wise Show in 1970, singing his own lyrics 'My Way'.
+The show was broadcast again on BBC2 on Christmas Day 2021, after the tape recording-believed lost - was found.
 Anka appeared as himself in the American sitcom That 70s Show in season 2, episode 2 "Red’s Last Day".

 On Gilmore Girls, Lorelai Gilmore named her Polish Lowland Sheepdog after Anka.
 Series co-creator Daniel Palladino chose the name after hearing the Rock Swings album at a coffeehouse.
 Both Paul Ankas were featured in a dream sequence Lorelai describes to her daughter Rory in the cold open to "The Real Paul Anka", the eighteenth episode of Season 6.
 Anka competed in season four of The Masked Singer as "Broccoli".
-He ended up finishing in 7th place during the Group C finals.
+He finished in 7th place exiting during the Group C finals.